ropensci/rgnparser/cran-comments.md

 -----

-This submission makes appropriate changes for a new major version of the gnparser Go command line tool.
+This submission fixes a bug in the function 'install_gnparser()'.
+It downloads appropriate binaries for the Go language gnparser software.
+After a change in the GitHub repo, the function version on CRAN could not decide which binary to download anymore.

 Thanks!
-Scott Chamberlain
+Joel Nitta, Alban Sagouis